top of page

 Please note that the Portuguese Cisterns are currently undergoing repair work and it is not possible to visit the interior until these are completed

-palm trees frame a mosque in El Jadida, Morocco
+Palm trees frame a mosque in El Jadida, Morocco

 Visit the Espace de la Memoire Historique de la Resistance et de la Liberation